top of page

 • What kind of background and experience do your staff have?

-Our Specialists have degrees and experience as art educators, in specific art disciplines and in education.
-We have specialists who have worked for Willowbrook for over 10 years and, each year, we have some new Specialists.
-Our Area Leads are currently in college or working in the discipline they teach.
+Our Specialists are experienced art educators, who specialize in specific art disciplines and education.
+We have specialists who have worked for Willowbrook for years and each year we have some new Specialists.
+Area Leads have comprehensive knowledge and experience in their artistic practice.
 They also have previous teaching, camp staff or childcare experience.
 Many Area Leads have worked at Willowbrook before.
-Assistants, Senior High School Apprentices and High School Apprentices have education or experience in the discipline they are helping to lead.
+Assistants, Senior Apprentices and Apprentices have education or experience in the discipline they are helping to lead.
 Many of them have attended Willowbrook or studied art in school.
 Most have some camp counselor or childcare experience.
 If you or someone you know wants to work for Willowbrook they can apply here.

 • What is the cost of camp?